 Although not visible to the human eye, ultra-violet (UV) light energy is present in natural daylight.
 UV energy is used to catalyze optical brightening agents (OBAs) and fluorescent dyes and pigments within a sample, causing them to emit visible light.
-This phenomenon makes white materials appear whiter and brighter than they would without the OBAs, while fluorescent colors exhibit the classic neon affect.
+This phenomenon makes white materials appear whiter and brighter than they would without the OBAs, while fluorescent colors exhibit the classic neon effect.

 Things to consider when working with a new light source

 Lighting choices can have a significant impact on color consistency, product quality and brand perception.
-Understanding the impact of a new light source is key to choosing a solution that will maintain color consistency across the supply chain and result in an accurate finished product.
+Understanding the impact of a new light source is key to choosing a solution that will maintain color uniformity across the supply chain and result in an accurate finished product.

 It is vital to consider the impact any change in light source will have on the perceived color of your company’s standards and existing products.
 Color fluctuations fall into two categories:

-Noticeable variations in flare or metamerism may be perceived differently, depending on who is conducting the evaluation.
+Noticeable variations in flare or metamerism may be perceived differently, depending on who is conducting the color evaluation.
 That’s why it’s crucial to engage key stakeholders in the lighting selection process.
 While these people will vary depending on your industry and company, here are some potential stakeholders for a textile brand:

 A new light source can alter the designer’s color selection and impact the overall aesthetic of the final product.
 Input from the design team is essential to preserving the integrity of the original vision.